wifitanmalo/fame_or_shame/README.md

 >  `If you are going to run the project with the Main class, copy the \database
 > folder to the root of the project.
 When you finish, you can delete it.`

 ## Program start

 -------------

 To use the program, you must go to the `\run` folder and open the `fame_or_shame.jar` file.
 When you run the program, a window will appear with a box showing the subjects and a `+` button to create a new one.

 ### Create a subject

 When you click the `+` button, a window will appear with three text fields to enter the subject id, name, and credits.
-Additionally, there will be a "Back" button to return to the subject menu and an "Add" button to confirm the creation of the subject.
+Additionally, there will be a `Back` button to return to the subject menu and an "Add" button to confirm the creation of the subject.

 > [!CAUTION]
 > - The ID and credits must be **positive integers** not exceeding 9 digits.